-Gyeonggye: Borderwas composed as part of a film collaboration between Korea and Australia, involving Hyelim Kim (taegŭm), Vincent Tay (director/ cinematographer) and Bruce Crossman (composer).
+Gyeonggye: Border was composed as part of a film collaboration between Korea, United Kingdom and Australia, involving Hyelim Kim (taegŭm), Pedro Velasco (director/ director of photography) and Bruce Crossman (composer).
 It was written for Hyelim Kim (taegŭm) and in memory of my father, Wallace Crossman (Potocki).

-It will be recorded by Hyelim Kim (taegŭm) in London, United Kingdom, October 2020.
+The work was recorded by Hyelim Kim (taegŭm) in London, United Kingdom, November 21 2020.